KH-ReFined/KH-ReFined/md/about.md

 ## Support

-If you wish to support this project, consider becoming a Patron at https://www.patreon.com/topaztk!
+If you wish to support this project, consider becoming a Patron at <span style="color:#dd83f5" href="https://www.patreon.com/topaztk">https://www.patreon.com/topaztk</span>!
 It really helps a lot!

 ## Features

 \- Disable cutscene framelimiter.
 \- The Mouse Cursor will now follow a VirtualBox-style capture mechanism.
 \- The game will no longer infinitely freeze while shutting down.
 \- The game will no longer crash OBS after a resize.